 The Company follows the asset and liability method of accounting for income taxes under ASC 740, "Income Taxes."
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statements carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-As of September 30, 2020, the Company had a deferred tax asset of approximately \$50,000, which had a full valuation allowance recorded against it of approximately \$50,000.
+As of June 30, 2021 and December 31, 2020, the Company had a deferred tax asset of approximately \$221,000 and \$95,000, respectively, which had a full valuation allowance recorded against it.

 The Company's currently taxable income primarily consists of interest income on the Trust Account.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
-During the three months ended September 30, 2020 and for period from March 6, 2020 (inception) through September 30, 2020, the Company recorded income tax expense of approximately \$12,000, primarily related to interest income earned on the Trust Account.
-The Company's effective tax rate for the three months ended September 30, 2020 and for the period from March 6, 2020 (inception) through September 30, 2020 was approximately 7.0%, which differs from the expected income tax rate due to the start-up costs (discussed above) which are not currently deductible.
+During the three and six months ended June 30, 2021, the Company recorded benefit from income taxes of \$2,233 and no income tax expense, respectively.
+The Company's effective tax rate for the three and six months ended June 30, 2021, was approximately 0.0%, which differs from the expected income tax rate due to the start-up costs (discussed above) which are not currently deductible and to permanent difference related to the change in the fair value of the derivative warrant liabilities.
+The provision for income taxes was deemed to be de minimis for the three months ended June 30, 2021 and for the period from March 6, 2020 (inception) through June 30, 2020.

 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of September 30, 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-Net Loss per Common Share
+Net Income (Loss) per Common Share

-Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period, excluding shares of common stock subject to forfeiture.
+Net income (loss) common per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
 The Company has not considered the effect of warrants sold in the Initial Public Offering and private placement to purchase 25,600,000 shares of common stock in the calculation of diluted income (loss) per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive under the treasury stock method.
-As a result, diluted loss per share is the same as basic loss per share for the period presented.
+As a result, diluted income (loss) per share is the same as basic income (loss) per share for the periods presented.